JohnBra/vite-web-extension/README.md

 <h2>
 This is a side product of my Chrome Extension <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">Supatabs</a>.
-Supatabs is a 🔥🔥 BLAZINGLY FAST 🔥🔥 free alternative to OneTab with support for chrome tabs groups and searching through tabs.
+Supatabs is a 🔥🔥 BLAZINGLY FAST 🔥🔥 free alternative to OneTab with support for chrome tab groups and searching through tabs.
 </h2>

 <h2>